TrellixVulnTeam/swahilipython_SCMU/Doc/library/array.rst

    .. note::

-      When using array objects from code written in C or C++ (the only way to effectively make use of this information), it makes more sense to use the buffer interface supported by array objects.
+      When using array objects kutoka code written in C or C++ (the only way to effectively make use of this information), it makes more sense to use the buffer interface supported by array objects.
 This method is maintained for backward compatibility and should be avoided in new code.
 The buffer interface is